zenmah/daggerheart-srd-obsidian/mechanics/Making Moves and Taking Action.md

 ### GROUP ACTION ROLLS

-When multiple PCs take action together, the party chooses one PC to lead the action.
+When multiple PCs take action together, the party chooses one PC to **lead the action**.
 Each other player then describes how their character collaborates on the task.
 The leader makes an action roll as usual, while the other players make reaction rolls using whichever traits they and the GM decide fit best.

 The lead character gains a +1 bonus to their lead action roll for each of these reaction rolls that succeeded and a –1 penalty for each these reaction rolls that failed.

 ### TAG TEAM ROLLS

-Each player can, once per session, initiate a Tag Team Roll between their character and another PC by spending 3 Hope.
+Each player can, once per session, initiate a **Tag Team Roll** between their character and another PC by spending 3 Hope.
 The players work with one another to describe how they combine their actions in a unique and exciting way.
 Both players make separate action rolls; before resolving the roll’s outcome, choose one of the rolls to apply to both actions.
 On a roll with Hope, all PCs involved gain a Hope.
 On a roll with Fear, the GM gains a Fear token for each PC involved.

 On a successful Tag Team attack roll, both players roll damage and add the totals together to determine the damage dealt, which is resolved as if it came from a single source.
 If the attacks deal different types of damage, the players choose which type to deal.